spences10/scottspence.com/copy/speaking.md

 ### Eddie Jaoude - September

-Livestream with Eddie Jaoude where we made a full stack CRUD app with Svelte.
+Live stream with Eddie Jaoude where we made a full stack CRUD app with Svelte.

 <YouTube youTubeId='aCP6sEvmYU4'/>